Oksol79/Data-Analysis-Projects-Microsoft-Excel-Google-Sheets/README.md

 <img width="623" height="785" alt="image" src="https://github.com/user-attachments/assets/144362bd-67a7-431f-b70b-871f0398b61f" />

-The developed basic taxonomy of classes of objects of the subject area "Intelligent diagnostics of computer means" can be supplemented when new diagnostic information appears.
+The developed basic taxonomy of object classes in the subject area "Intelligent diagnostics of computer means" can be supplemented as new diagnostic information becomes available.
-Based on the proposed method, an algorithm for automatic generation of class taxonomy has been developed.
+Based on the proposed method, an algorithm for automatically generating a class taxonomy has been developed.

 ## Skills Demonstrated
 In these projects, I demonstrated a wide range of skills, including effective data analysis:
 1. Data cleaning.
 I handled missing values, corrected errors, and anomalies, ensuring the reliability of subsequent analysis.
 2. Statistical analysis.
-I calculated key performance indicators, measures of central tendency, and general statistics to derive meaningful conclusions about the structure and dynamics of the data.
+I calculated key performance indicators, measures of central tendency, and general statistics to draw meaningful conclusions about the data's structure and dynamics.
 3. Sales analytics.
 I analyzed sales by product category, geography (countries, regions, subregions), and sales channels (online, offline).
 I studied the interval between orders and shipments, as well as sales dynamics by year, month, and category.
 4. ABC analysis.
 I conducted an ABC analysis using the Pareto principle.
 I classified products into A, B, and C based on sales volume, revenue, and profit.
 I presented the results using visualizations.
 5. I used INDEX/MATCH, VLOOKUP, and SPLIT formulas, as well as other Google Sheet tools.
 I also analyzed the quality and integrity of data in the pivot table.
 This helped to search, structure, and organize data for deeper analytics.
 6. Data visualization.
-I created charts, heat maps, line graphs, and trend lines to clearly display the results of the analysis, supporting strategic decisions.
+I created charts, heat maps, line graphs, and trend lines to clearly display the analysis results and support strategic decisions.
 7. Automation in Google Sheets.
 I used built-in functions and tools for dynamic analysis, automated calculations, and optimized data work.
 8. Skills in research, ontology development, and knowledge extraction and structuring from data were acquired in the subject area of ​​"Intelligent Diagnostics of Computer Tools", which covers the basic concepts of technical diagnostics of computer systems and artificial intelligence.

 ## Tools Used
 Microsoft Excel: For building an ontology of subject areas, Intelligent Diagnostics of Computer Means and Artificial Intelligence, as well as for establishing relationships between terms and their concepts.